ddoemonn/parrot_ui/README.md

 ![](https://github.com/user-attachments/assets/fffa457d-7149-4e12-bf39-8250a743e7f1)

-ParrotUI makes UI development a breeze!
-With our no-CLI approach, you can copy and paste components directly into your project.
-We use Tailwind and TSX, ensuring components are easy to understand and integrate.

 ## 🎯 Project Aim

 ParrotUI aims to simplify UI development by providing a library of easy-to-use, copy-paste components.
 Our main philosophy is that users should understand their UI components deeply.
 We achieve this by: